Maths > Abelian varieties > Finiteness theorems and the Faltings height

 Baker's Theorem.
 Let

-(This statement of the theorem contains no logarithms, but it is equivalent to a statement that
+(This statement of the theorem contains no logarithms, but it is equivalent to a statement that is either zero or bounded away from zero.)

 To apply this to the unit equation, we start with Dirichlet's unit theorem: